 This is what happiness looks like.

-My dad knew I was intent on seeing the lavender fields, so we got a recommendation for a restaurant in a little town an hour away and set off around 12.30.
+I’ve always wanted to see the lavender fields of France, so we got a recommendation for a restaurant in a little town an hour away and set off around 12.30.

-We ended up at this incredible light blue lake.
+Our journey brought us to an incredible crystal lake.
 Bigger than our favorite Lake Shasta in Northern California, and picturesque like Faaker See in the Austrian Alps.
-We had lunch at a small Italian restaurant that overlooked a small cove.
+We had lunch at a small Italian restaurant that overlooked a small cove and watched people sail by on boats, kayaks, and paddleboards.

-After pizza and pasta, my family and I wandered around the town before heading back to the car.
-We were ready to drive through the hills and fields to check out a winery that my dad wanted to visit.
+After a satisfying meal of pizza and pasta, my family and I wandered around the town before heading back to the car.
+We were ready to drive through the hills and fields to check out a winery that my mom wanted to visit.

 What we found was one of the most beautiful sights of my life.
-We came up upon a sunflower field and immediately pulled over to a dirt pathway.
-Before us was a massive valley.
-Half of it filled with five-feet tall sunflowers and the other half with half mile long rows of blooming lavender.
-The smell alone was intoxicating, but the sheer beauty of the scene was enough to shake me to my core.
+We came up upon yet another sunflower field, much grander than the first, and immediately pulled over.
+Before us was a massive valley, half of it filled with eight-foot tall sunflowers and the other half with half-mile long rows of blooming lavender of the deepest shade.
+A large stone house lay nestled in a corner nearby.
+The aroma was intoxicating, but the sheer beauty of the scene was enough to shake me to my core.

-My sister and I walked through the rows of flowers, some of which were taller than our 5’5″ selves.
-We saw happy little bees pollinating the flowers and found a smiley face carved into a sunflower.
-That’s what happiness looks like.
+My sister and I walked through the rows of flowers, some of which truly towered over us.
+We saw happy little bees pollinating the flowers and found a smiley face carved into a sunflower and other teensy flowers breaking through.
+Walking down the rows, watching my sister laugh and smiling at my mom, I thought, “this is what happiness feels like.”